VeronikaPolar/docs/FAQ/README.md

 2. Immediately move your funds away from this existing vault.

 {% hint style="warning" %}
-**You would still loss access to your funds if you do not have at least 67% of vault shares backup done properly.**
+**You would still lose access to your funds if you do not have at least 67% of vault shares backup done properly.**
 {% endhint %}

 ### What is the key utility of $VULT token to the ordinary users?